-Changes In Law May

-Adversely Affect Student

-Loans, The Guarantors, The

-Depositor Or The Sellers of

-the Student Loans And,

-Accordingly, Adversely

-Affect Your Securities
+Changes In Law May Adversely Affect Student Loans, The Guarantors, The Depositor Or The Sellers Of The Student Loans And, Accordingly, Adversely Affect Your Securities

-The Higher Education Act or other relevant federal or state laws, rules and regulations may be amended or modified in the future in a manner that could adversely affect the federal student loan programs as well as the student loans made under these programs and the financial condition of the guarantors.
+The Higher Education Act or other relevant federal or state laws, rules and regulations may be amended or modified in the future in a manner, including as part of any reauthorization of the Higher Education Act, that could adversely affect the federal student loan programs as well as the student loans made under these programs and the financial condition of the guarantors.
 Among other things, the level of guarantee payments may be adjusted from time to time.
 Future changes could affect the ability of the sellers of the student loans, the depositor or the servicer to satisfy their obligations to purchase or substitute student loans.
 Future changes could also have a material adverse effect on the revenues received by the guarantors that are available to pay claims on defaulted student loans in a timely manner.
 We cannot predict whether any changes will be adopted or, if adopted, what impact those changes would have on any trust or the securities that it issues.